noamkfir/testcon-legacy-code-black-hole/README.md

 We start by adding tests that are similar to the existing tests except for the use of promises.

 We do not modify any app code in this step.

+## Step 7

+We observe that the new tests are failing because we don't pass a callback and not because there is no promise.
+So we write an appropriate test and fix the code for the new test.

+We modify both the app code and the test code.